 Uncomplete applications which do not include the essential documents (n.1 to 5 above) will be rejected.

 - Applications are screened for completeness and eligibility for the scheme

 - Supervisors are sent the applications (with the exception of the Widening Participation and the EDI form, which are removed) and nominate up to 3 candidates

 - The REP panel reviews the applications against the following criteria: marks, fit to project and interest in environmental topics.
 The panel also looks at the Widening Participation information available for each applicant who has returned the WP form, with the aim of prioritising candidates from under-represented groups, as instructed by NERC.

-Successful candidates will be notified by 4 June 2021.
+Successful candidates will be notified by early June.

 Available Research Projects

 REP projects on offer for Summer 2022 will be posted here when the next year's application round opens.